Jennie Woltz represents and counsels employers in various aspects of labor and employment law, including:

-Prior to joining Littler, Jennie was an associate in the litigation and arbitration group at another law firm for over four years.
+Prior to joining Littler, Jennie was an associate in the litigation and arbitration group at a large New York law firm for almost five years.
+She gained experience in a broad array of complex commercial litigation matters involving government investigations, federal securities laws, corporate governance disputes, and insurance and contractual disputes.
 During law school, she served as an associate editor of the Fordham Intellectual Property, Media and Entertainment Law Journal and a member of the Vis East International Commercial Arbitration Competition Team.
 At the Unemployment Action Center (UAC), Jennie represented unemployment insurance benefits claimants at administrative hearings before the New York State Department of Labor.
 She ultimately became UAC’s co-chair and managed operations at seven UAC chapter schools throughout New York City.

 - Recipient, Pro Bono Publico Award - Legal Aid Society, 2011

 - Recipient, Empire State Counsel Award - New York State Bar Association, 2008-2010

 - Recipient, Neil Kaplan Award - Vis East International Commercial Arbitration Competition, 2006